luisenerio/todo-list/README.md

 A simple app to manage your dayli tasks

 ## Features
-* List of dayli tasks
+* List of daily tasks